 5.1.1.
 This shall include the security of all hoses, joints and connections used within the evaporative emission control systems.

 5.1.2.
-For vehicles with a sealed fuel tank system, this shall also include having a system which, just before the fuel cap is opened for refuelling, releases the tank pressure to a vapour storage unit which has the sole function of storing fuel vapour.
-This ventilation route shall also be the only one used in the situation that the tank pressure exceeds its safe working pressure.
+For vehicles with a sealed fuel tank system, this shall also include having a system which, just before refuelling, releases the tank pressure exclusively through a vapour storage unit which has the sole function of storing fuel vapour.
+This ventilation route shall also be the only one used when the tank pressure exceeds its safe working pressure.

 5.2.
-The test vehicle shall be representative in terms of its evaporative emissions-related components and functionality of the intended production series to be covered by the approval.
-The manufacturer and the responsible authority shall agree which vehicle test model is representative.
+The test vehicle shall be selected according to 5.5.2. of this UN GTR.

 5.3.
 Vehicle testing condition